 Peel and cut potatoes into about 1-inch cubes.
 Cut the carrot, green peppers onion into big chunks.
-Mix the soy sauce, sugar, rice wine, garlic and corn syrup.
+Mix the soy sauce, sugar, rice wine, garlic, corn syrup, pepper and water.

 In a small pot (preferably non-stick), sauté the potatoes and carrots in vegetable oil over medium heat for 4 – 5 minutes.